Bat Buddy School Award

 (If your school is not located in one of our priority areas we can still point you towards some fantastic resources on bats to run your own project).

 We offer grants of up to £1,000 to support your bat friendly activities.
 See this Batworks flyer.
 Visit our downloads page for our full range of downloads and resources.
 Applications are considered 3 times annually until 2020.

 All four schools in the Totnes Federation held a Bat Week.
 Activities took place all week including assemblies, a talk about moths from an expert, a visit from a real bat, art projects, building bug hotels, hedgerow surveys and bat detecting.
 By putting out detectors in the school grounds 360 bats from 12 species were recorded in one week, including greater horseshoe bats at every school.

 Diptford Primary science coordinator Roxanne Burness-Moakes said “All visits were fantastic and the children really benefited from it and applied it to their learning”.

-Gunnislake Primary school held a fun batty activity day finding out all about bats in the Tamar Valley – making bat cakes, and learning all about echo location by playing a bat and moth game.
+Gunnislake Primary school held a fun batty activity day finding out all about bats in the Tamar Valley.
+They made bat cakes, and learning all about echo location by playing a bat and moth game.

-In East Devon, Branscombe Primary and preschool learnt all about bats and planted saplings to create a hedge – a great place for bats to hunt and find prey.
+In East Devon, Branscombe Primary and preschool learnt all about bats.
+They then planted saplings to create a hedge – a great place for bats to hunt and find prey.
 Thanks to the National Trust for their help.Tags: schools, bat buddy, curriculum-linked